whimxiqal/journey-docs/docs/commands.md

 ## Search Flags

 Various flags may be appended to the end of a search command to change certain parameters about the search and resulting paths.
 If the value of the flag is a boolean (`true` or `false`), then the presence of the flag will toggle it from the server default.
-For other flags, the value must be specified after an `=` symbol.
-Furthermore, flags can look like `-<flag_name>` or like `-<flag_name>=<value>`.
+For other flags, the value must be specified afterwards.
+So, depending on the flag, they can either be written like `-<flag_name>` or like `-<flag_name> <value>`.

 ### Timeout Flag {#timeout-flag}